Badgerati/Pode.Web/docs/Tutorials/Actions/IFrame.md

 # IFrame

-This page details the output actions available to IFrames.
+This page details the actions available to IFrames.

 ## Update

-To update an iframe's URL you can use [`Update-PodeWebIFrame`](../../../Functions/Outputs/Update-PodeWebIFrame):
+To update an iframe's URL you can use [`Update-PodeWebIFrame`](../../../Functions/Actions/Update-PodeWebIFrame):

 ```powershell
 # set toggle buttons for different pages